School: Rogers Ranch

 “At this point, I don’t know what I would do without everything I was able to buy,” said Jessica Fatina a special education teacher at Rogers Ranch.

-After earning a $5,000 grant from Fiesta Bowl Charities Wishes for Teachers last fall, Fatina was able to fill her special education classroom with sensory and manipulative materials that have made a world of difference to her students.
+After earning a $5,000 grant from Fiesta Bowl Charities Wishes for Teachers, Fatina was able to fill her special education classroom with sensory and manipulative materials that have made a world of difference to her students.

 “This equipment has helped teach my kids with counting, motor skills and language function,” explained Fatina.
 “They are able to control themselves better, their thought processes and body behavior, allowing them to learn in a typical classroom environment.”

 Counting and twisting blocks, sensory machinery, play-doh, sand and a trampoline were just a few of the materials that Fatina was able to purchase.
 This equipment allows students to take a break when they are feeling overwhelmed, even if that means going to the back of the room to use the manipulatives and return to class once they are refocused.

 “There are a lot of things that people aren’t always aware of that we need for these students to be successful in this learning environment,” said Fatina.
 “They are now able to work through their challenges and come back ready to learn.”